 Therefore, your site’s primary objective (besides increased conversions/ profits, of course) should center around engaging your audience.
 Give them a reason to spend more time on your site.
 How easily do the most pertinent ideas and information resonate with visitors?
 How much of a chore is it for the visitor to weed through technical information?
 You should take these user experience issues into consideration as part of your effort to lower your site’s bounce rate.

 A ‘bounce rate’ refers to the portion of site visitors that leave a site without responding to a call to action.
 “Bounce rate is the percentage of single page visits (or web sessions).
 It is the number of visits in which a person leaves your website from the landing page without browsing any further.”
 When a searcher visits a site, they anticipate that your site will fulfill their objectives without too much strain.
-How you present your site’s content, both in design and organization, can make all the difference.
+Website speed, image optimization, and how you present your site’s content, both in design and organization, can make all the difference.

 What is a Bad Bounce Rate?